Buy our dog digital book bundle and prevent common accidents.

 If Your Dog Barks at Noises (cars beeping, car doors slamming, neighbor’s door opening or closing, barking dogs, etc.):

-While you help your dog learn to not alert bark at noises they hear outside, consider masking outside noise with a fan or by playing calming music or an audiobook, especially when you aren't home to work on the training outlined below.
+While you help your dog learn not to bark at noises they hear outside, consider masking outside noise with a fan or by playing calming music or an audiobook, especially when you aren't home to work on the training outlined below.

 1. Be prepared with some tasty treats.
 Wear a treat pouch while you’re at home, or keep a jar of training treats close by.